 Rejoice, O Bride Unwedded!

-To begin, let's address the "agent" argument, because it inevitably arises in discussions on this topic.
+To begin, the "agent" argument should be addressed, because it inevitably arises in discussions on this topic.
 The praises given to Mary, such as the "thou through whom creation is renewed", and "thou through whom the curse will cease" above, are excused on the basis that they are actually praises toward Christ, and Mary is only offered them because she is the conduit through which Christ accomplished the incarnation.
 Does this work?

 The answer is, no, it does not.
 This type of argumentation has a number of problems, which render this practice inappropriate: